opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 ## Discover settings

-The following table describes settings for the **Discover** application:
+The following table describes settings for the **Discover** settings:

 Setting | Description
 :--- | :---